reHackable/awesome-reMarkable/README.md

 - [zotero-reMarkable](https://github.com/michaelmior/zotero-remarkable) - Script to sync PDFs from the [Zotero](https://www.zotero.org/) reference manager.

 ## Device Tools
+- [arxiv2remarkable](https://github.com/GjjvdBurg/arxiv2remarkable) - Download an arXiv paper, crop it, and send it to the reMarkable.
 - [Funcky reMarkable Exporter](https://github.com/simonbaudart/Funcky.Remarkable.Exporter) - Export notes from a reMarkable Tablet to File System and External Services.
 - [instapaper-as-pdf-to-reMarkable](https://github.com/fabianmu/instapaper-as-pdf-to-remarkable) - Export Instapaper-Articles to PDF and send them to a connected rM tablet.
 - [morningpaper2remarkable](https://github.com/jessfraz/morningpaper2remarkable) - A bot to sync the morning paper to a remarkable tablet.